slinderman/pypolyagamma/README.md

 random variates.

 # Background
+Pólya-gamma augmentation is a method of performing fast and simple Bayesian inference in models with Gaussian latent variables and count observations.
+While such models are non-conjugate, if it has the right form (specifically, if it is a Bernoulli, binomial, or negative binomial with a logistic link function), we can use introduce a set of Pólya-gamma auxiliary variables that render it conditionally conjugate.
-Pólya-gamma augmentation renders logistic count models conditionally conjugate with linear Gaussian priors.
-This facilitates fast Bayesian inference via Markov chain Monte Carlo on an extended space of Gaussian latent variables and Pólya-gamma auxiliary variables.
-Integrating out the auxiliary variables leaves the original model intact.
+This facilitates fast Gibbs sampling algorithms on an extended space of Gaussian latent variables and Pólya-gamma auxiliary variables, where integrating out the auxiliary variables leaves the original model intact.

+Given the auxiliary variables, the latent Gaussian variables have a Gaussian conditional distribution.
+Likewise, given the Gaussian latent variables and the observed count data, the auxiliary variables have a Pólya-gamma conditional distribution.
+Thus, to implement the Gibbs sampling algorithm, we must be able to efficiently sample Pólya-gamma random variates.
+This library provides code to do exactly that.

 # Demo